Nhutking21/devops-challenge/problem-4/SOLUTION.md

 .github/workflows/backend.yml
 .github/workflows/frontend.yml

----

-2. Assumptions
+## 2. Assumptions

-2.1 Repository structure
+### 2.1 Repository Structure

-I assume the repository contains the applications in the following structure:
+The provided Problem 4 repository does not contain the actual backend and frontend application source code.

+Therefore, the workflows are implemented against the expected application
+structure:

 backend/
 frontend/
-.github/
-└── workflows/
-    ├── backend.yml
-    └── frontend.yml

-The backend is assumed to be a Node.js HTTP API with a "package.json".
+The backend is assumed to contain a Node.js application with `package.json`.

-The frontend is assumed to be a Node.js-based static SPA.

-The frontend production build is assumed to be generated in:
+The frontend is assumed to contain a Node.js-based static SPA whose production build is generated in:

 frontend/dist

 If the actual frontend framework produces a different output directory, the workflow should be adjusted accordingly.

----
+No real AWS account is required for this assessment.

-2.2 Production branch
+### 2.2 Production Branch

-The "main" branch is treated as the production branch.
+The `main` branch is treated as the production branch.

 Pull requests run validation only.

-Production deployment occurs only after a successful push to "main".
+Production deployment occurs only after a successful push to `main`.

 This prevents feature branches from directly deploying to production.

----

-2.3 Backend deployment
+### 2.3 Backend Deployment

 The backend runs on an AWS EC2 instance.